starseclipseellipse

 Go-to-Market Alignment

 Ensure your sales team is incentivized to close marketplace deals with the same enthusiasm as direct deals.
-Sales compensation plans that penalize or ignore marketplace transactions create internal resistance that undermines your marketplace strategy.
-The most effective approach is to credit marketplace-facilitated deals to the salesperson who sourced the opportunity, regardless of the transaction channel, while also providing a bonus or accelerator for deals that flow through the marketplace to encourage adoption of the platform.
+Compensation plans that penalize marketplace transactions create internal resistance that undermines your marketplace strategy.

-Google Cloud Next, regional Google Cloud events, and partner programs provide visibility and networking opportunities that complement your marketplace presence.
-Presenting at these events positions your product in front of Google Cloud's engaged buyer community and strengthens your relationship with Google's partner and sales teams.
-Apply for Google Cloud ISV partner marketing programs that provide co-branded content, joint webinars, and featured placement opportunities.
+Google Cloud Next, regional events, and partner programs provide visibility and networking opportunities.
+Presenting at these events positions your product in front of Google Cloud’s engaged buyer community and strengthens your relationship with Google’s partner and sales teams.

 No spam.
 Just the latest releases and tips, interesting articles, and exclusive interviews in your inbox every week.